-The hackneyed expression “out with the old, in with the new” could be very much associated with what is happening in the technology and construction industries right now.
+The hackneyed expression “out with the old, in with the new” could be very much associated with what is happening in the smart building technology and construction industries right now.
 People are embracing possibilities and opportunities in different industries, and most, if not all, are happening in the urban areas.

 Living in a nice and quiet place in the countryside was once coveted, but now it seems the tables have turned.